-In the early winter of 1982 Mars and I moved from San Diego to Humboldt County.
-We left our hometown to attend Humboldt State University, now Cal Poly Humboldt, located on a hillside in the redwoods high above the college town of Arcata.
-We were 23 years old.
-Broke and out of work, we traveled the first leg of our journey with one of my roommates at the time, Gary, who'd recently graduated from San Diego State University and was heading back to his hometown of Piedmont in the Bay Area to start a new job in commercial real estate.
-Little did we know that the journey north would change our lives forever.
+Broke and out of work, we traveled the first leg of our journey with one of my roommates, Gary, who'd recently graduated from San Diego State University and was heading back to his hometown of Piedmont in the Bay Area to start a new job in commercial real estate.
+The trip would influence the trajectory of our lives to the bittersweet end.

 "Hey!
 Ronny, is that you?"
 I guffawed loudly.